Hackers News Hackers News

 From Cluster to Cloud: Token Theft in Action

-This mirrors the post-exploitation workflow modeled by Peirates, an open-source penetration testing framework demonstrating how stolen tokens enumerate secrets, pivot across namespaces, and query cloud metadata services.
+This attack vector aligns with the post-exploitation workflow demonstrated by Peirates, an open-source penetration testing framework.
+Peirates illustrates how stolen tokens can be used to enumerate secrets, pivot across namespaces, and query cloud metadata services to achieve deeper compromise.

 Sample Peirates Menu Showing Available Post-Exploitation Techniques (Source - Unit42)